Let us make this spicy marinara sauce with fresh tomato, as tomatoes are in season now with the Instant Pot.

 - Add cheese and reheat.
 The cheese acts as the binding agent, brings the sauce together, and sticks to the pasta.

 - Add cornstarch or all-purpose flour diluted in the water and reheating.

 Cooking With Pressure Cooker

 This Italian marinara sauce can be made not only in an Instant Pot but in a pressure cooker as well.
 When using the pressure cooker, follow the procedure below until the sauteing step.
 Allow the pressure cooker for one whistle on high flame, then simmer the flame and cook for 5 minutes.

 This spicy Instant pot marinara sauce is good to use for up to five days when refrigerated and can be used up to two months when frozen.
 Always use an airtight container for the best results.

 The key ingredients

 Onion.
 Onion and tomato are best buddies and never separable.
 Onion gives a creamy texture and mellows down the tomato's tartness in this Instant Pot marinara sauce.
 Sweet onion and yellow onion are my favorites when considering the marinara sauce.

 Tomato.
 Ripe plum tomatoes turn this sauce unbelievably rich in color and a chunky texture.
 Roma tomatoes are the ultimate choice for this spicy marinara sauce recipe(If you don't have Roma tomatoes, use plum tomatoes instead).

 Basil.
 Dried basil, helps you maintain the flavor.
 Fresh basil leaves are also the best choice, but the dried ones will not affect the taste.
 When adding fresh basil, add them as finely chopped.

 Oregano.
-The rule of basil applies for oregano completely.
+The rule of basil applies to oregano completely.
 Use them as dry versions or fresh ones, depending on the availability.